-LEVEL 2 DROUGHT RESPONSE DECLARED
+LEVEL 2 DROUGHT RESPONSE CONTINUES

 On November 17, 2016, the State of Georgia Environmental Protection Division (EPD) declared a Level 2 Drought Response for a 52 county area which includes Paulding County.
 The severe drought has persisted into the Fall.
 From March through October 2016, our rainfall is nearly 13 inches below normal.
 The National Oceanic and Atmospheric Administration (NOAA) predicts that dry, warm weather will persist through the Winter.